pw398/pw398.github.io/_posts/2025-06-19-MongoDB-II-Aggregation-Pipelines-via-PyMongo.md

 # Plot Summary Statistics

-We could do something similar based on <code>webClientID</code> for the 'non-users', though the operations would take significantly longer, but I feel the need to start wrapping it up.
-What we'll do below is create a 2 x 1 subplot of charts, with the first breaking out activity type by country, for the top 5 countries (though you can easily adjust that number), and the bottom plotting clicks vs. pageloads by user for those countries, with the dots being color-coded.
+We could do something similar based on <code>webClientID</code> for the 'non-users', though without horizontal scaling, the operations would take fairly long, and I would like to avoid getting too repetitive.
+What we'll do below is create a 2 x 1 subplot of charts, with the first breaking out activity type by country, for the top 5 countries (though you can easily adjust that number), and the bottom plotting clicks vs. pageloads by user for those countries, with the dots being color-coded by country.

 Pretty much all of the aggregation pipeline operators mentioned above will be used in the functions for aggregating data from the <code>users_weekly</code> collection, and I'll leave it largely to the extensive comments below to explain the code.
-But if you're like me, what's most illustrative are the SQL analogies, which I'll lay out first.
+If you're like me, what's most illustrative are the SQL analogies, which I'll lay out first.

 ### The <code>fetch_top_countries</code> Function

 The <code>fetch_top_countries(n)</code> function is used to first determine which countries to show.
-The criteria is the amount of total activity (pageloads plus clicks), and <code>n</code> is obviously the number of countries to select, with the total activity sorted in descending order.
+The criteria is the amount of total activity (pageloads plus clicks), and <code>n</code> is obviously the number of countries to select, sorted in descending order by activity.

 ```python
 def fetch_top_countries(n):